Southern Ecuador

 Sat., Jan.
 18

 This day we’ll visit the Yankuam Lodge and bird along the Rio Nangaritza, keeping our eyes open for King Vultures on the way.
-Located in the humid tropical forests, we’ll make stops to search for Black-and-white Tody-Flycatcher, White-plumed Antbird, Bar-winged Wood-Wren and Zimmer’s Antbird.
+Located in the humid tropical forests that make up the foothills to the Amazon, we’ll make stops to search for Black-and-white Tody-Flycatcher, White-plumed Antbird, Bar-winged Wood-Wren and Zimmer’s Antbird.

 ON Yankuan